determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/overview.rst

    :class:`~determined.pytorch.PyTorchTrial` to
    :class:`~determined.pytorch.deepspeed.DeepSpeedTrial`.

+-  :ref:`DeepSpeed Autotune: User Guide <deepspeed-autotuning>` demonstrates how to use DeepSpeed Autotune to take full advantage of your hardware and model.

 -  :ref:`API Reference <deepspeed-reference>` lays out the classes and methods related to DeepSpeed support including the full API specification for :class:`~determined.pytorch.deepspeed.DeepSpeedTrial` and